The Bertelsmann Foundation Fellowship

 The Bertelsmann Foundation Fellowship (BFF), formerly known as the Congressional European Parliamentary Initiative (CEPI), is a hybrid experience that convenes over the period of six months.
 Fellows start with an in-person trip in Brussels to kick off the fellowship, followed by an engaging, four-month virtual program in which they meet once a week with experts related to the year’s topic.
 The Fellowship comes to a close with a trip to Washington, D.C., where fellows are able to further engage in person.
 A final publication providing concrete policy recommendations related to the topic is written by the fellows themselves, published at the end of the BFF program.

-The Bertelsmann Foundation is now accepting applications for our 2023 Class until February 2nd, 2023.
+The Bertelsmann Foundation is no longer accepting applications for the 2023 class of fellows.
 The theme of the 2023 Fellowship will be the Future of Work.

 For more information, please email firstname.lastname@example.org.